Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class14/README.md

 Phandango is a web based tool that is useful for visualizing output from many common microbial genomic analysis programs.
 Here we will use it to visualize the recombination regions detected by gubbins.

-Next, go the the phandango website (https://jameshadfield.github.io/phandango/#/), and just drag the gff file - parsnpLCB.recombination_predictions.gff and parsnpLCB.node_labelled.final_tree.tre into your web browser.
+Next, go the the phandango website (https://jameshadfield.github.io/phandango/#/), and just drag the gff file - parsnpLCB.recombination_predictions.gff and parsnpLCB.final_tree.tre into your web browser.

 Does gubbins seem to have identified recombinant regions where we saw elevated variant density?
 In addition, which genomes seem to share the most recombinant regions?